kmbeck/5e_scifi_rules/core_book.md

     * 30ft + climbing 10ft* - I chose this one
     * 30ft w/ adv on dex when jumping
     * 25ft w/o difficult terrain penalty
-  * Droids will Overload if they take too much lightning damage (see Overloading)

 ##### Overloading
   * Dealing >= 50% of a droid's max HP in a single round will cause it to Overload.
 This will incapacitate the droid until the start of the creature's turn who caused it to Overload.